premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-21.How can we copy the existing table and use it for the development purposes without changing the real table ?
+21.How do we copy the existing table without affecting the real table and use it for the development purposes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)